cuustard/uni/SCC.141.md

 - Increase system visibility by not hiding the complexity behind automated mechanisms
 - Take errors into account in operator training like error Scenarios
 - Design interfaces with human user behaviour in mind
-- Norman: design for errors.
-Assume errors will occur and plan for error recovery.
-E.g. make it easy to reverse actions.
+- Design and plan for errors by assuming that errors will occur and planning recovery

 Some would argue that system **automation** is the answer to avoiding human error.
 But automation addresses Skill & Rule-Based Tasks, leaving complex Knowledge-based tasks to humans.
 It can also hinder understanding, by decreasing system visibility and increasing complexity.
 Automation shifts the error source from operator/user errors to design errors, which may be hard to detect and fix.

-#### Generic Error Modeling System
+### Generic Error Modeling System

 GEMS defines human error as the failure to perform a plan or task properly or the failure to apply the correct plan.